 By Sandi Moynihan

+During their time on the installation, many also make a point to stop by the USO’s Camp Arifjan.
 Since opening its doors in 2013, USO Camp Arifjan has become a popular place for service members to spend their limited free time.
-In 2016, with heavy foot traffic of roughly 20,000 visits each month, it was clear the center needed a major makeover to better serve the base’s population.
+When Camp Arifjan foot traffic reached roughly 20,000 visits each month in 2016, it was clear the center needed a major makeover to better serve the base’s visiting populations.

-You can send a message of support and thanks directly to service members via the USO’s Campaign to Connect.
-Your messages will appear on screens at USO locations around the world.
+Service members who visit Camp Arifjan are often taking their much-needed free time in a place far from home - you can send a message of support and thanks directly to service members via the USO’s Campaign to Connect.
+Your messages will appear on screens at Camp Arifjan and other USO locations around the world.